graysonhicks/gatsby-starter-skinny-docs/src/docs/install/customize.md

 ### Delete

-The Demo page uses a few `npm` packages that you won't need.
-Run `npm run fresh` to uninstall these and reset the `demo.jsx` page.
+There is a lot of content and a few npm packages from the `Demo` page that you won't need.
+Run `npm run fresh` to uninstall these and reset the `Demo.jsx` page.
+The `npm run fresh` command can then be deleted from the `package.json`.
+You will probably need to restart `gatsby develop` after this.